TheAgentContextLab/OneContext/README.md

 # OneContext
- OneContext is an Agent Self-Managed Context layer, it gives your team a ***unified context for ALL AI Agents***, so anyone, any agent can pick up from the same context.
+ OneContext is an Agent Self-Managed Context layer, it gives your team a ***unified context for ALL AI Agents***, so anyone / any agent can pick up from the same context.

 ## Key Features
 1. Run your Agents with OneContext and it records your Agents trajectory.